awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    The `pglogical` extension is a logical streaming replication system that provides additional features beyond what's available in PostgreSQL native logical replication\.
 Features include conflict handling, row filtering, DDL/sequence replication and delayed apply\.
 You can use the `pglogical` extension to set up replication between Aurora PostgreSQL clusters, between RDS PostgreSQL and Aurora PostgreSQL, and with PostgreSQL databases running outside of RDS\.

-**Critical Stability Enhancements**
+**Critical stability enhancements**

 1. Fixed a bug related to heap page extend that in rare cases resulted in longer recovery time and impacted availability\.

-**High Priority Stability Enhancements**
+**High priority stability enhancements**

 1. Fixed a bug in Aurora Global Database that could cause delays in upgrading the database engine in a secondary AWS Region\.
-For more information, see [Using Amazon Aurora Global Databases](aurora-global-database.md)\.
+For more information, see [Using Amazon Aurora global databases](aurora-global-database.md)\.

 1. Fixed a bug that in rare cases caused delays in upgrading a database to engine version 11\.8\.

-**Additional Improvements and Enhancements**
+**Additional improvements and enhancements**

 1. Fixed a bug where the Aurora replica crashed when workloads with heavy subtransactions are made on the writer instance\.